-We will retain Personal Information about You for the period necessary to fulfill the purposes outlined in this Policy.
+We will retain PII about You for the period necessary to fulfill the purposes outlined in this Policy.
 We endeavor to use reasonable organizational, technical, and administrative measures to protect the PII we maintain within our organization.

 VII.
 Updates to Your PII

 If You would like to update PII that You have provided to us, You may contact us through one of the means listed in the “How to Contact Us” section at the end of this Policy.